 Pearse & Black is a literary agency representing non fiction.
-We are not looking for new clients this year but do follow us for news of change.
+We are looking for new clients this year and we’re particularly interested in wild foods and foraging.

-Pearse & Black’s clients The Handmade Apothecary – Kim Walker and Vicky Chown – have had their first book published earlier this year by Kyle Books.
-It’s the culmination of a lot of work and it has become a bestseller on Amazon.
+Pearse & Black’s clients The Handmade Apothecary – Kim Walker and Vicky Chown – have had their first book published last year by Kyle Books.
+It was the culmination of a lot of work and continues to be hover in the number one bestseller spot in its category on Amazon.
+Their second book is due in 2019.

 Josie, their agent is very proud.
-She interviewed them about their process:
+She interviewed them about their writing process:

 Kim and Vicky are not primarily writers: not the I-have-to-write-today-or-I-will-not-function-properly kind anyway.
 They are medical herbalists and they have that kind of relationship with their plants, and the woods and gardens where they work and forage for health giving and beautifying herbs.
 So for them first-book writing was a real stretch.